apache/spark/IMAGES.rst

 .. code-block:: bash

-  ./breeze build-image --python 3.7 --additional-extras=presto \
+  ./breeze build-image --python 3.7 --additional-extras=trino \
       --production-image --disable-pypi-when-building --install-from-local-files-when-building

 In this case you airflow and all packages (.whl files) should be placed in ``docker-context-files`` folder.